Can You add a roof deck to a townhouse in NYC?

 Building a Roof Deck on a Townhouse

-The most important thing I want you to know from this blog post is that building a roof deck on a townhouse may sound easy but it can be more complicated than you think.
+Building a roof deck on a townhouse may sound easy, but it can be more complicated than you think.
 All the ancillary work needed for the roof deck is where the majority of the time, money, and effort goes.
-Be prepared and work with good quality people.
+Be prepared and work with good-quality people.
 Make sure they are upfront with you and set realistic expectations.

 The roof is not the only place to build a deck on a townhouse.
-You can also build a rear year deck.
-If you are interested you can look at another post we have on Building a Rear Yard Deck on a Townhouse in NYC.
-And of course you can always do both if you want to add a roof deck and a rear yard deck.
+You can also make a rear-year deck.
+If you are interested, look at another post we have on Building a Rear Yard Deck on a Townhouse in NYC.
+And, of course, you can always do both if you want to add a roof deck and a rear yard deck.

 Thank You for Reading Our Blog Post on Adding a Roof Deck to a Townhouse in NYC.